 Put the crepe cake in the fridge to set before transferring it to another plate or adding toppings on it.

 …and voila!
-A interesting looking crepe cake that tastes very chocolatey and minty!
+A interesting looking chocolate candy cake crepe cake that tastes very chocolatey and minty!
 Perfect for the holiday seasons and if you decide to make this for parties and family gatherings, your guest will be very impressed well because…it kinda looks fascinating with all the layers!

 Impress your guests this holiday with a unique looking crepe cake with a chewy soft texture, candy canes to give it a nice satisfying crunchy sweetness topped with a dark chocolate ganache.